-To compensate for the lack of flexibility in the completed structure, ensure an adequate foundation lies below this type of protection.
+To compensate for the lack of flexibility in the completed structure, make sure an adequate foundation lies below this type of protection.

-At the terminals of protection, ensure the contractor is particularly careful to avoid erosion and undercutting.
-The contractor must also ensure the construction of adequate “returns” and “keys” at the ends.
+At the terminals of protection, check that the contractor is particularly careful to avoid erosion and undercutting.
+The contractor must also assure the construction of adequate “returns” and “keys” at the ends.

 For details about concrete production, review Section 4-90, “Concrete,” of this manual.